teraearlywine/data-modeling/hustle/scripts/README.md

 The load job works, however I have to delete the table before running each of these.
 I anticipate will need some sort of append or merge thing.

+TODO:
+Figure out how to fix these things